xuankimtran/docs-1/pages/katalon-studio/docs/git-integration-submodules.md

 To maintain and update the shared resources easily, you can integrate them as Git submodules.
 Git submodules enable you to incorporate and track the version history of external resources.
 To learn more about Git submodules, you can refer to the official Git documentation: [Git Tools - Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-This tutorial shows you how to use the Git submodule feature to incorporate test artifacts from an external source.
+This tutorial shows you how to use the Git submodule feature to incorporate test artifacts from an external resource.

 > You can download the sample project here on our Github repository: [Healthcare Tests](https://github.com/katalon-studio-samples/healthcare-tests).

-In our example, we want to incorporate a keyword package hosted on Github into our project as a Git submodule.
+In our example, we want to incorporate a custom keyword package hosted on Github into our project as a Git submodule.
 We demonstrate the simple tasks when working with a Git submodule, including *add*, *update*, and *remove* the submodule on our test project.

 > **Requirements**:
 >